What are Dragon Fruit?

 To germinate the seeds simply plant them very shallowly or on the surface of a good quality potting mix and keep moist.
 In my climate it is difficult to stop the surface of the potting mix from drying out so I place a plastic bag over the pot to reduce evaporation.
 If you use the bag technique make sure that you keep it out of the sun as it would quickly get far too hot for the germinating seeds.
 If I am honest, I have only ever germinated seeds out of interest.
 Cuttings are just such an easy way to propagate dragon fruit.
 I don’t see germinating the seeds as being worth the time and effort unless you are attempting to grow a new variety.

 There are three species of dragon fruit that are commonly grown here in Australia.
-There are also cultivars of each but they are so similar to my eye and taste that I have left them out of this article.
+There are also cultivars of each but I lack the skill and experience to know the difference most of the time.

 Red-Fleshed Dragon Fruit (Hylocereus costaricensis)